Apply for student membership to join our Venture Lab community and gain access the studios, labs, team rooms, and more at Tangen Hall.

 What are the building's hours of operation?

-Business hours are 7am-9pm from Monday to Friday.
+Business hours are 7am-10pm from Monday to Friday.

-After hours are 9pm-2am from Monday to Friday and 7am-2am on Saturday and Sunday.
+After hours are 10pm-2am from Monday to Friday and 7am-2am on Saturday and Sunday.

 How can I get into Tangen?

-• All non-Penn guests must exit Tangen by 9:00pm due to University of Pennsylvania Division of Public Safety policies.
+- All guests must exit Tangen by 10:00pm due to the University of Pennsylvania Division of Public Safety policies.

 Why is it harder to get into Tangen than other Penn buildings like Huntsman Hall?

-Tangen is a "student entrepreneurship first" building and priority access is given to all Penn students, pending their successful application for a Venture Lab membership and compliance with all University COVID-19 measures.
+Tangen is a "student entrepreneurship first" building and priority access is given to Penn students who have a need to use Tangen's facilities, pending their successful application for a Venture Lab membership and compliance with all University COVID-19 measures.

 The Venture Lab membership program is for all currently enrolled Penn students with a valid PennKey.
 Apply here.